Vacation Ideas in Europe for Large Families

 London is definitely one of the best cities for a multigenerational family trip.
 The UK’s capital has it all with more than enough to keep even the busiest of families occupied.
 From world-famous museums and beautiful parks to fantastic food markets, award-winning theatre, fantastic shopping and more, London has something to offer all ages.
 Plus, its excellent public transport system – and reliable black taxi service – make it an easy city to navigate.

 One of the best ways to get your bearings is on a hop-on-hop-off tour of the city centre.
 These double-decker buses are an easy way to see the main sights including the Tower of London, the Houses of Parliament and Buckingham Palace.
 Don’t miss a trip on the London Eye for a bird’s eye view of the city.
-For a more wallet-friendly city panorama, head to the Sky Garden.
+For a more wallet-friendly city panorama, head to the Sky Garden or one of these London restaurants with a view.
 This is one of the many free things to do in London, just make sure you book in advance.

 If you have time on your London trip, make sure to venture out of the city centre.
 A boat ride along the river to Greenwich to explore the Cutty Sark is a lovely day out.
 Or, take a day trip to Hampton Court Palace, once the favourite palace of King Henry VIII.
 Don’t miss Kew Gardens, one of London’s most beautiful spots or Richmond Park, home to more deer than people.
 Katja of Globetotting